2ndsleep/2ndsleep.github.io/_drafts/basics/cloud_intro/explainers/2023-08-01-as-a-service.md

 ![Azure SQL availability](https://learn.microsoft.com/en-us/azure/azure-sql/database/media/high-availability-sla/general-purpose-service-tier.png?view=azuresql-db)

 Now let's dig into the details slightly.
-With PaaS, Azure is going to handle high availability by giving you [four nodes](https://learn.microsoft.com/en-us/azure/azure-sql/database/high-availability-sla?view=azuresql-db&tabs=azure-powershell#general-purpose-service-tier-zone-redundant-availability) (think of this as four SQL Server VMs) so if one of the nodes stops working, one of the other three will pick up the load.
+With PaaS, Azure is going to handle high availability by giving you [four nodes](https://learn.microsoft.com/en-us/azure/azure-sql/database/high-availability-sla?view=azuresql-db&tabs=azure-powershell#general-purpose-service-tier-zone-redundant-availability) (think of this as four SQL Server VMs) as shown by the control ring at the top of the image.
+So if one of the nodes stops working, one of the other three will pick up the load.
 For most people, this will be more than enough.
 But let's say your CTO is a complete freak and insists you have ten nodes.
 Well, you don't have that kind of control with PaaS.
 You're going to have to install SQL Server on VMs, therefore going the IaaS route.

 Here's another possible scenario.
 SQL Server has the concept of [synchronous/asynchronous replication](https://learn.microsoft.com/en-us/sql/database-engine/availability-groups/windows/availability-modes-always-on-availability-groups).
 In short, synchronous replication means that SQL Server won't consider data written until all redundant nodes have written the data.
 You can control the synchronous/asynchronous mode in an IaaS environment and configure synchronous replication even if the nodes are on different sides of the country.
 This would make your SQL Server slower than you'd probably prefer, but you may have a good reason to enforce this (think finance or healthcare).
 However, you [cannot enforce synchronous replication](https://learn.microsoft.com/en-us/azure/azure-sql/database/active-geo-replication-overview?view=azuresql-db#preventing-the-loss-of-critical-data) in Azure's PaaS offering.